Northern Virginia Bicycle and Pedestrian Resources

 Studies and Surveys

 U.S. Bicycle Route 1 is being reviewed.
-For the current project status, see this website.
+For the current project status, see this web page.

 The Northern Virginia Bicycle Rider survey was conducted with area bicycle commuters during the 2004 Bike To Work Day.
 This snapshot of results provides information on current northern Virginia ridership trends.